viafintech/tidus/readme.md

         - `:pattern`    The regular expression pattern which will be replaced. (required)
         - `:replacement`    The replacement to the pattern.
 Uses an empty string if none given.
 - `:remove_json_keys`
-    - This strategy allows removing keys from json serialized text.
+    - This strategy allows removing top-level keys from JSON objects.
     - Options:
-        - `:keys`   An array of keys on the base level which should be removed. (required)
+        - `:keys`   An array of keys on the top level which should be removed. (required)

 Note: to provide your own anonymization strategy you can also provide a class name for the strategy, e.g. `strategy: Tidus::OverlayAnonymizer`.
 It is expected though that the class is in a submodule.
 It is recommended to use `Tidus` as module name for better association of the purpose of the class.